cartopher/Christopher.Charles---Data.GIS.Portfolio/Project: Mapping Spiritual Exemplars.md

+# Mapping 104 Humanitarian Profiles
-# Spiritual Exemplars: A Global Project on Engaged Spirituality
+### Spiritual Exemplars: A Global Project on Engaged Spirituality

 #### Description:
 Project was selected for showcase at Esri’s 2024 User Conference